 The OSHA Outreach 30hr training course is specifically devised for safety directors, foremen, and field supervisors; the program provides complete information on OSHA standards as required by OSHA regulations 29 CFR 1910 (General Industry).

-Many public and private contractors, project owners, and government agencies throughout the U.S. require workers to have completed an OSHA-Accepted Outreach construction training course to become eligible to work on the construction site.
+Many public and private contractors, project owners, and government agencies throughout the U.S. require workers to have completed an OSHA-Authorized Outreach construction training course to become eligible to work on the construction site.
 So increase your employment chances and get your OSHA General Industry DOL Card today!

 OSHA Outreach Training Overview